EGYPTIAN HISTORY SUMMARY

 The FATIMIDS from Tunisia seized Egypt and founded the city of Al-QAHIRA (Cairo).
 They were an Arab dynasty who claimed to be SHIA by being descendants of Mohameds daughter.
 Opposing themselves to the SUNNI dominated Muslims in Baghdad.

 1170 SALAH EL DIN

 The Fatimid reign ended 200 years later when a Syrian warrior general named SALAH AD-DIN becomes ruler of Egypt and builds the citadel between 1176 and 1183 to protect the city from the CRUSADERS.
 The first CRUSADE took JERUSALEM in 1099.
 The citadel became home for Egypt's rulers and armies for the next 700 years.
 Saladin recaptured Jerusalem from the crusaders but they continued to try and regain control of the holy land for several decades.
 Salah El-Din defeated the Christians led by Richard the Lionheart in Palestine.
-Unlike the Crusaders who killed all the Arabs, Salah El-Din allowed all the Christians to leave Palestine.
+Unlike the Crusaders who killed all the Arabs when they took over Jerusalem, Salah El-Din allowed all the Christians to safely leave Palestine.

 1250-1517 TURKISH MAMLUKS